bowst/bowst-press/README.md

 *   Bowst-Press is Bowst's out of the box solution and starting point for building a custom Wordpress site.
 *   Based on [Underscores.me](http://underscores.me) Wordpress starter theme.
-*   Complete with node modules (bootstrap sass, gulp, font awesome) and a Gulp build system for compiling styles and javascript.
+*   Complete with node modules (bootstrap, gulp, font awesome) and a Gulp build system for compiling styles and javascript.
 *   Follow the steps below to get started.

 ## 1) Download